microsoft/immersive-reader-sdk/samples/advanced-nodejs/ReadMe.txt

 2. Run "yarn install"

-3. Update the cogSvcsSubscriptionKey and cogSvcsRegion variables in samples/nodejs/routes/requests.js, with your subscription key and region
+3. Create a file called .env and add the following to it, supplying your subscription key and endpoint where appropriate:
+SUBSCRIPTION_KEY={YOUR_SUBSCRIPTION_KEY}
+ENDPOINT={YOUR_ENDPOINT}

 4. Run "npm start" (or "nodemon start" if you want to view changes you make after doing a browser refresh)